einrob/VDT/vdt.md

 As a shortcut you can find my result video on my youtube channel: https://youtu.be/83YczXwHMvA

-In order to see the discussion please scroll to the end of the writeup!
+In order to see the discussion of the results and possibilities to improve the results please scroll to the end of the writeup!

 ### Training of SVC

-In the follwing section code of the udacity project course section is reused.
+In the following section code of the udacity project course section is reused.
 Steps performed:
 - Loaded training and test images
 - Randomized search of optimal parameters
-- Training resut is saved to a pickle file
+- Training result is saved to a pickle file

 I used the RandomizedSearchCV to find the optimal parameters for my SVC.
-With this approach several configurations of C and gamma where ran automatized and the best results was saved to disk.
+With this approach several configurations of C and gamma where ran automatized and the best results were saved to disk.
 The classification score on the test image set looks promising.

 I used the HOG features of three channels of the YUV color space to train the SVC.
 With following parameters:
 - orient = 8
 - pix_per_cell = 8
 - cell_per_block = 2

-Which proved to be a good choise found empirically.
+Which proved to be a good choice found empirically.

 ```python